Akbarsait/powertools-data/fabric/notes-guides/fabric-analytics-engineer.md

 - The Lakehouse in Microsoft Fabric provides a feature to efficiently load common file types to an optimized Delta table ready for analytics.
 The Load to Table feature allows users to load a single file or a folder of files to a table with Delta Lake table format with V-Order optimization enabled.
 - The Microsoft Capacity Metrics app, also known as the metrics app, serves as a monitoring tool within the Microsoft Power BI service.
 It offers functionalities to track and analyze the resource utilization.
 - Dynamic Management Views (DMVs) provided for you to receive live SQL query lifecycle insights: sys.dm_exec_connections, sys.dm_exec_sessions, sys.dm_exec_request
+- By default, sharing a lakehouse grants users read permission to the lakehouse, the associated SQL endpoint, and the default semantic model.
+In addition to these default permissions, you can grant:
+  1. ReadData permission on SQL endpoint to access data without SQL policy.
+  2. ReadAll permission on the lakehouse to access all data using Apache Spark.
+  3. Build permission on the default semantic model to allow building Power BI reports on top of the semantic model.